brucem/vagrant-puppet-ezpublish/README.md

 - [VirtualBox](http://www.virtualbox.org/wiki/Downloads)
 - [Vagrant](http://vagrantup.com/)

-Assumes that you have ssh & git installed on you system.
+Assumes that you have ssh & git installed on your system.

 Getting started
 ---------------
-The following steps will set up a VM for development.
+The following steps will set up a Ubuntu 12.04 LTS based VM for development.
 The set up process will take some time as there are some large (~400 MB) downloads.
 This will only happen the first time this process is run.

 1. Checkout the environment
 ---------------------------
-Checks out server config (puppet), VM configuration (Vagrant) and installed required puppet modules.
+Checks out server configuration (puppet) and VM configuration (Vagrant).

 Run the following commands: